p-indhu/RepData_PeerAssessment1/PA1_template.md

 newmedian <- median(newsteps_perday$total_steps)
 ```
 According to the new dataset, mean total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup> and the median is 1.0766189 &times; 10<sup>4</sup>.
-Mean and the median shifted to the right(increased) compared to the dataset with NAs.
+Mean remains the same and the median changed when compared to the dataset with NAs.
+Median is not same as the mean.

 ## Are there differences in activity patterns between weekdays and weekends?
 A new column in added to the new dataset indicating if the day is a weekday or weekend day(With factor levels Weekend and Weekday).